nbaud/nico-yazi-config/README.md

 # nico-yazi-config

 The files I am currently using (18-01-2026) for my yazi configuration.
-Please note that many software need to be installed for it to all work properly.
+Please note that many software need to be installed for it to all work properly (I might have forgotten a thing or two... let me know if you see something missing ^^)

 Yazi plugins installed: